acycliq/iss-1/viewer/README.md

 ### Installing
-No extra dependencies are needed (apart from Matlab).
+No extra dependencies are needed (apart from Matlab and Java).
 Everything is portable and should work as is.

 ### Running the viewer